-The Rev. Canon Altagracia Pérez-Bullard, Ph.D., is Assistant Professor of Practical Theology.
+The Rev. Canon Altagracia Pérez-Bullard, Ph.D., is the Director of Contextual Ministry and Assistant Professor of Practical Theology.
 She joined the faculty in 2019.
 Her areas of expertise include practical theology, Latinx ministry, congregational development, education psychology, youth development, and community organizing.
 Before coming to VTS, she served as the Canon for Congregational Vitality in the Episcopal Diocese of New York.
 Through church leadership development, both lay and clergy, she assisted congregations as they engaged and collaborated with their changing contexts to bring new life to their communities.

 Dr. Pérez-Bullard holds a Ph.D. in Practical Theology from Claremont School of Theology, CA, an M.Div. and STM from Union Theological Seminary, New York and B.S. in Educational Psychology from New York University.

 She has served the Church for thirty years as a community leader, youth minister, and priest in the Dioceses of New York, Chicago, and Los Angeles.
 As the rector in Los Angeles of St. Philip’s, LA and Holy Faith, Inglewood, she led multicultural, bilingual congregations engaged in serving and ministering to the wider community.
 She also served as Dean of Deanery IV, El Centro, and Director of the Episcopal Urban Intern Program.